jcomack/yoast-acf-analysis-development/README.md

 After that to run the tests for ACF 4 run `npm run test-acf4` inside the plugin folder.

-To run the tests for ACF 5 you first need to install ACF 5 as we cannot do this automatically as it isn't a free plugin.
+To run tests for ACF 5 you first need to install ACF 5 manually, as we cannot do this automatically due to it not being a free plugin.
-After you've done that you can simply run `npm run test-acf5pro`.
+After you've installed ACF 5, you can simply run `npm run test-acf5pro`.

+**Note:**
-If you do not want to run the browser tests with chrome, headless, inside your VVV machine you'll need to change some of `nightwatch.json`, `nightwatch.conf.example.js` and `env.js`.
+If you do not want to run the browser tests with Chrome and/or in headless mode, you'll need to change `nightwatch.json`, `nightwatch.conf.example.js` and `env.js` in your virtual machine.

 Consult the corresponding documentation on how to do that.